Are you wondering what an espresso con panna is? You're not alone!

 What is an Espresso con Panna?

-If you’re craving something sweet around the afternoon (or whenever you crave it), then the espresso con panna will save your day!
+If you're craving something sweet around the afternoon (or whenever the mood strikes), an espresso con panna is a fun little coffee-dessert combo to make.

 There are only two ingredients in this drink, so make sure that you like the espresso's taste and that it's of good quality.
 The same goes for whipped cream.